Trietptm-on-Coding-Algorithms/secret.re/frick.md

 * Android can attach to dt_init, leaking module base from linker before initializations
 * It's a debugger!
 All threads and pthreads will sleep until next
 * You can dynamically load blobs into target process using command inject (syscall 385)
+* Unicorn emulation with automatic (dynamic) memory mappings from target device
 # Install and Run
 ```
 git clone https://github.com/iGio90/frick